shofetim/elBradford.github.io/_posts/2016-12-29-GPU-Accellerated-ffmpeg-in-an-LXC-container.md

 ### Update June 2017 ###

-I had to run through these steps again, but with the more recent 375.26 Nvida Drivers and CUDA 8.0 - everything worked great.
+I had to run through these steps again, but with the more recent 381.22 Nvida Drivers - everything worked great.